AhmedShaiyan/tp/docs/UserGuide.md

 #### Format: `back`

-* Only applicable if you have filtered the list of news using the `filter` command or used the `save` command to save an article.
+* Only applicable if you have filtered the list of news using the `filter` or `daily` command.

 #### Example of usage:
+Assuming we are currently in the list of articles under the topic Technology:

 ```
 What do you want from me?